EmanueleBrotti/Walke-/README.md

 ## Credits
 - Aletris, for compressing the logic gates as much as possible
-- the [Maple](https://github.com/CelestialCartographers/Maple) team, the rep that made all of this possible
+- the [Maple](https://github.com/CelestialCartographers/Maple) team, the module that made all of this possible

 ## Isn't it [Spass](https://webspass.spass-prover.org) but worse?
 No, because Walke- can't detect contraddictions.
 If a contraddiction happens, then the code